inaka/android_guidelines/README.md

 /build
 /captures
 ```
- In addition, be careful uploading `.iml` files, most of the time those files are not necessary.
+ In addition, be careful uploading `.iml` files, at most projects those files are not necessary and should be added to the .gitignore.

 #### Code format and unused imports